Celo: An Alternative to WhatsApp

 Celo solves healthcare privacy risks

 Celo verifies users by identity and profession, so you can make sure you are talking to the right person.
 Celo also verifies healthcare organisations.
-The Celo app is always pin code or biometrics protected.
+The Celo healthcare messaging app is always pin code or biometrics protected.

 All Celo data is stored securely on Celo’s compliant servers, which are healthcare grade encrypted, in your Celo secure library.
 No patient information is stored permanently on a Celo user’s device, including any clinical photographs captured.